 If we have anger issues and go around angry all the time, we can be sure that the relationship will suffer to some degree.
 Does this mean that the relationship needs to undergo some form of improvement?

 No. It means that the grumpy person needs to undergo some form of improvement.
-By doing this, the relationship can benefit from the better mood and attitude.
+By doing this, the relationship can benefit from a better mood and attitude.

 On the relationship side, if there is no intimacy or communication, this is something that needs attention and will require both to work on the improvement.